GenSpectrum/cov-spectrum-docs/API.md

 ### Sample (new)

 Returns a list of samples.
-This endpoint will soon supersede `/resource/sample` and all the `/plot/variant/*` endpoints.
-Then, it will be renamed to `/resource/sample`.

 **Request:**